-Sometimes it can be quite a challenge to get anyone — muchless kids — to write.
+Sometimes it can be quite a challenge to get anyone — including kids — to write.
 One idea to engage the interest of young writers and students is to ask them to write about themselves.
-Writing about “Yourself” is an interesting topic for kids of all ages because, well… it’s all about them!

 Dive into Personal Information (with No Thought of Grammar nor Punctuation)

-Yep, it’s time to drop all the writing rules and focus instead on accomplishments, qualifications, and all manner of good things.
+Yep, it’s time to drop all the writing rules and focus instead on accomplishments, qualifications, talents, personality traits, and all manner of good things.
 In other words, it’s time to get super self-aware.
 You could even encourage your writers to do a self-appraisal or personal inventory.

-Some kids are not comfortable focusing on themselves and may find it easier to get creative with the assignment by engaging their creative writing skills and making up stories.
+Some writers are not comfortable focusing on themselves and may find it easier to get creative with the assignment by engaging their creative writing skills and making up stories.

-They may engage their imagination and see themselves as a cartoon character and then write about themselves from the perspective of the character instead of from their own perspective.
+They may engage their imagination and see themselves as a cartoon character and then write about themselves and their own life from the perspective of the character instead of from their own perspective.

 —> Check out this creative writing prompt collection of journal prompts from blog posts available to you on our website 🙂

-If your writer is in a reluctant frame of mind when it comes to writing on themselves, encourage them to start with the story of the life.
+If your writer is in a reluctant frame of mind when it comes to writing about themselves, encourage them to start with the story of their life.
 (You could use this list of 19 Personal Story Ideas to help them find inspiration.)

-The bottom line is this: Find the best fit for our writers and they will not only write but also, perhaps, learn that they wildly enjoy it.
+The bottom line is this: find the best fit for your writers and they will not only write but also, perhaps, learn that they wildly enjoy it.